TatuArvela/tatuarvela.com/README.md

 * Hosted on GitHub Pages
 * Deployed with GitHub Actions
-* Built with Gatsby
+* Built with Next.js
 * Made prettier with Prettier

-Copyright © Tatu Arvela
+Copyright © 2022 Tatu Arvela